-- (2) Reflects the effects of (1), the application of the estimated net proceeds from this Offering and the increase in additional paid-in capital to give effect to the accounting for the minority interest under the purchase method of accounting. - (3) See Notes B, C and D to Combined Financial Statements for information concerning the Company's short-term debt, long-term debt and capitalized lease obligations. - (4) The Company estimates that there will be approximately \$8.9 million outstanding under capital leases at the closing of this Offering.
+- (2) Reflects the effects of (1) and the increase in additional paid-in capital to give effect to the accounting for the minority interest under the purchase method of accounting. - (3) See Notes B, C and D to Consolidated Financial Statements for information concerning the Company's short-term debt, long-term debt and capitalized lease obligations. - (4) The Company estimates that there will be approximately \$8.9 million outstanding under capital leases at the closing of this Offering.